PapaBearDoes/Roman/README.md

 ***Roman***
-# Message Barker for WoW
+# Guild Recruitment Barker for WoW
 This was built specifically to bark our guild recruitment message.

 ## Retired Service Dog who still alerts